 Ficus carica.
 Fig trees have been entwined with the human race since early times.
 Maybe that's why the leaves of the fig tree are immediately identifiable to almost every person on the planet.
 The fig is sometimes called a fruit without a flower, but it's actually a flower without a fruit.
 The edible portion of the fig tree is stem tissue that has enclosed the numerous tiny flowers.
 Scrabble players please note: the botanical term is syconium.

 The deeply lobed leaves provide a unique texture in the landscape and the fresh fruit is nothing short of marvelous.
 Two crops per season can be achieved by careful pruning and varietal selection.
 The first crop, known as breba, is carried on the prior season's wood in midsummer.
 The second crop appears on new wood about six weeks later.
+Varieties differ in breba production but breba figs are frequently less flavorful than the main crop.

 Pruning of figs generates heated debates among gardeners.
 We suggest no pruning the first year and then pruning the top back a few leaf nodes the second year, followed by yearly pruning in early spring.
+Since figs produce on new wood, severe pruning generally works well.

 Established fig trees in the ground are hardy to about 10 degrees F, with protection.
 Branches may die back to ground during extended freezes, but new growth will regenerate from base.
 Younger trees that have not been adequately hardened off may die from exposure to temperatures below 20 degrees F. Fig trees in pots require protection from freezing temperatures.